-Request: That the Town raise and appropriate \$109,000 to fund paving projects in 2022.
+Request: That the Town raise and appropriate \$145,000 to fund paving projects in 2024 and future years.

 Department justification: In October 2019, by unanimous vote of the CIP Committee and the Budget Advisory Committee, with consent of the Select Board, expenditures for asphalt and paving were moved from the Town's operational budget to the CIP plan, as these projects are capital improvements.
 The Highway Department has updated its multi-year highway repair plan, prioritizing projects over the next several years.
-For 2022, the plan calls for base coat repaving and drainage work on Howard Hill Road, plus overlay paving on the Tyler Hill portion of Cutter Road.
+For 2024, the plan calls for repaving Boutwell Hill, Gambol Brook, Hedman Lane, and Glen Farm Road at an estimated cost of \$115,000.
+The Committee is recommending adding \$145,000 to the Asphalt and Paving Expendable Fund to be used for projects in 2024 and ensuing years.

-Projected Cost: \$109,000
+Projected Cost: \$115,000

-CIP Plan: The CIP Committee recommends appropriating \$109,000 in 2022 to fund highway paving projects as described above.
-The CIP plan spreads out planned highway paving projects over the next several years, with the intention of leveling the total tax impact of capital expenditures year to year.
+CIP Plan: The CIP Committee recommends adding \$145,000 to the Paving fund to be used for projects in 2024 and ensuing years.
+This will augment the Paving fund's current balance of approximately \$131,000 available to help fund annual paving projects, with the intention of leveling the total tax impact of capital expenditures year to year.